stealth/harddns/README.md

 Restart *nscd*, if it was running, and you are done.
 All `gethostbyname()`, `getaddrinfo()` etc. calls will now be handled by *harddns*.
 You can also watch it in action by viewing the system log files, if `log_requests` has been specified.
+If you have IPv6 connectivity and use the NSS module, you should enable `nss_aaaa` in `/etc/harddns/harddns.conf` in order to lookup AAAA records too.

 If your OS does not support NSS, just start